 Norethindrone acetate/ethinyl estradiol/ferrous fumarate (By mouth)

-Used to prevent pregnancy.
-This medicine is an oral contraceptive (birth control pill) that also contains an iron supplement.
+Prevents pregnancy.
+This medicine contains an iron supplement.

 Lo Loestrin FeThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to norethindrone, ethinyl estradiol, or ferrous fumarate, or if you are pregnant or have unusual vaginal bleeding.
 You should not use this medicine if you have uncontrolled high blood pressure, certain heart problems, or diabetes with kidney, eye, nerve, or blood vessel damage.
 Do not use this medicine if you have breast cancer (now or in the past), liver disease (including tumors or cancer), or certain types of headaches.
 You should not use this medicine if you have a history of blood clots, heart attacks, or strokes.
 Do not use this medicine if you smoke cigarettes or if you are over the age of 35 years.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.